OffchainLabs/arbitrum-docs/arbitrum-docs/run-arbitrum-node/nitro/03-nitro-database-snapshots.md

 sidebar_position: 11
 ---

 Nitro stores the chain state and data in a database in the local filesystem.
-When starting Nitro for the first time, it will initialize an empty database by default and start processing transactions from genesis.
-It takes a long time for the node to sync from genesis, so starting from a database snapshot is advisable instead.
+When starting Nitro for the first time, it will initialize an empty database by default and start processing transactions from Genesis.
+It takes a long time for the node to sync from Genesis, so starting from a database snapshot is advisable instead.
 Moreover, for the Arb1 chain, you must start from a snapshot because Nitro cannot process transactions from the Classic Arbitrum node.

 ## Supply the snapshot URL to Nitro

 There are multiple ways to supply Nitro with the database snapshot.
-The most straightforward way is to provide the configuration so Nitro downloads the snapshot by itself.
+The most straightforward way is to provide the configuration, so Nitro downloads the snapshot by itself.
 It is also possible to download the database manually and supply it to Nitro.

 ## Downloading the latest snapshot